 - Geology Tour Road past Mile 5.4 – 18 miles

 - Black Eagle Mine Road – 9.6 miles

 - Berdoo Canyon Road – 11.5 miles

-Joshua Tree is one of the national parks that is pretty easy to explore without having to hike for miles on backcountry trails.
-I was able to drive down side roads, or even pull off the main road and see the rock formations and the Joshua trees that make this park famous.
+Joshua Tree is one of our national parks that is pretty easy to explore without having to hike for miles and miles on backcountry trails.
+I was able to drive down side roads, or even pull off the main road and see the rock formations and Joshua trees that make this park famous.

 We started at the south entrance, and by mid-afternoon we were well into the north end of the park.
 We stopped there to enjoy a picnic and watch a bunch of rock climbers soak up the sun on a beautiful day.
 It was a fun excursion to a place I have always wanted to see.